Program TypeIndividual Arts Awards

 The Microgrant Pilot Program is intended to support professional artists and cultural practitioners in B.C. to adapt either an existing work or their professional practice to respond to emergent needs or changes in the arts and culture sector.
 The goal of the program is to help individuals in the sector with their creative development and the sustainability of their practice, including the use of new technologies or digital opportunities.
 Grants should be in alignment with the strategic directions of the BC Arts Council.

 Awards of up to $1,500 are available.

-The pilot has been possible by a generous donation from the Yosef Wosk Family Foundation, the timing of which has allowed us to use this initiative in support of the BC Arts Council’s response to the COVID-19 pandemic.
+The pilot has been possible by a generous donation from the Yosef Wosk Family Foundation, and funding from the City of Vancouver, the timing of which has allowed the BC Arts Council to use this initiative in support of the BC Arts Council’s response to the COVID-19 pandemic.

 Who Can Apply

 Assistance through this program is available to professional artists and cultural practitioners.

 - Be a Canadian citizen or permanent resident and have lived in British Columbia as a resident for at least twelve months immediately prior to application.